aminnairi/dotfiles/README.md

 [Tmux](https://github.com/tmux/tmux)'s plugins get installed once it is run without argument.
 A Fish function gets triggered whenever `tmux` is run.
 If it has no argument, then plugins gets checked and installed.
 If it has arguments, plugins do not get installed nor checked.
 Please run at least once `tmux` in order to install the necessary plugins before using it.

+### 🔐 SSH

+It's a good idea to backup your existing `~/.ssh/config` file before erasing the informations contained in a previous computer.

+Once the new computer is installed, don't forget to create a new SSH key using `ssh-keygen -t ed25519` and to propagate this key to the relevant services (servers, GitHub, GitLab, ...).

 ## ✨ Feature request, bug report & vulnerability report

 See [`issues`](./issues).